washingtonpost/ArcAds/README.md

 You can override the slot name of every advertisement on the page by appending `?adslot=` to the URL.
 This will override whatever is placed inside of the `slotName` field when invoking the `registerAd` method.
 For example if you hit the URL `arcpublishing.com/?adslot=homepage/myad`, the full ad slot path will end up being your DFP id followed by the value: `123/homepage/myad`.

 You can also debug slot names and GPT in general by typing `window.googletag.openConsole()` into the browsers developer console.

+## Contributing
+If you'd like to contribute to ArcAds please read out [contributing guide](https://github.com/washingtonpost/ArcAds/wiki).